 Hello, dear reader, and welcome to our Biographies page.
 Here you’ll find the biographies of all our writers, an introduction to who they are.
 Our intent is that these will give you some context for our posts, so you know from what perspective we write.
 Please, feel free to comment and say hello, then peruse our posts!
 We hope you both enjoy your time here and, more importantly, find something that will show you that you are not alone.

 My name is Beautiful Blackwater.
-I am sixteen years old, homeschooled, and in my senior year of high school.
+I am seventeen years old, homeschooled, and in my senior year of high school.
 More importantly, though, I am a writer.
 I am highly empathetic.
 I am a follower of Christ.